Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - This was a __forlorn hope__ -  he was almost sure that Wilson had no friend: he was __not enough of__ him for his wife.

 - He was glad a little later when he noticed a change in the room, a __blue quickening__ by the window, and realized that dawn wasn't far off.
 About five o'clock it was blue enough outside to __snap off__ the light.

+- The police, __on the strength of__ what he said to Michaelis, that he "had a way of finding out," supposed that he spent that time going from garage to garage thereabout, inquiring for a yellow car.